hirosystems/platform-template-fundraising-dapp/README.md

 1. Use the [Stacks Testnet Faucet](https://explorer.hiro.so/sandbox/faucet?chain=testnet) to get test STX tokens
 2. Update the environment variables in your `.env` file to add values for `NEXT_PUBLIC_CONTRACT_DEPLOYER_TESTNET_ADDRESS` and `NEXT_PUBLIC_CONTRACT_DEPLOYER_MAINNET_ADDRESS`.
 Add the STX wallet address you plan to deploy the contract with.
-3. Deploy your contracts to the Testnet using the Platform dashboard and your same deployment plan
+3. Deploy your contracts to the Testnet using the Platform dashboard and your deployment plan
+4. Call `fundraising.initialize-campaign` on-chain
-4. Test your application with real network conditions and transaction times
+5. Test your application with real network conditions and transaction times
-5. Verify your contract interactions in the [Testnet Explorer](https://explorer.hiro.so/?chain=testnet)
+6. Verify your contract interactions in the [Testnet Explorer](https://explorer.hiro.so/?chain=testnet)

 ### Launching on Mainnet